BIOSECURE-EU/parametra/README.md

 DATABASE STRUCTURE

 The PARAMETRA database is subdivided by disease and by parameter.
-Parameters included in the database are
+Parameters included in the database are:

 Transmission: Reproduction number; transmission parameter; probability of infection given direct/indirect contact; probability of reactivation of latent infection; other

-Infectious/Latent/Incubation: Infectious period; latent Period; incubation period; shape; other Pathogen survival: no numeric parameters, this section of the database contains a summary of relevant publications relating to pathogen survival on a variety of surfaces and disinfection procedures
+Infectious/Latent/Incubation: Infectious period; latent Period; incubation period; shape; other

+Pathogen survival: no numeric parameters, this section of the database contains a summary of relevant publications relating to pathogen survival on a variety of surfaces and disinfection procedures

 Diagnostic Test: Specificity; sensitivity

-Within Herd Prevalence: Within herd prevalence Regional Prevalence: Herd prevalence; global prevalence Control Plan: no numeric parameters, this section of the database contains a summary of relevant publications relating to the presence of voluntary or compulsory national and regional control plans for various diseases
+Within Herd Prevalence: Within herd prevalence

+Regional Prevalence: Herd prevalence; global prevalence

+Control Plan: no numeric parameters, this section of the database contains a summary of relevant publications relating to the presence of voluntary or compulsory national and regional control plans for various diseases

 Other Relevant Information: no numeric parameters, this section of the database contains a summary of publications which may be of interest of relevance for modelling but which do not fit directly into any of the numeric parameter categories included in the database

-LOT: List of terms, this section contains a list of terms used in the database and their meanings Endemic pathogens: contains a list of endemic pathogens and a summary of the availability of parameters per disease Epidemic pathogens: contains a list of endemic pathogens and a summary of the availability of parameters per disease AMR pathogens: antimicrobial resistance pathogens, contains a list of AMR pathogens and a summary of the availability of parameters per disease
+LOT: List of terms, this section contains a list of terms used in the database and their meanings

+Endemic pathogens: contains a list of endemic pathogens and a summary of the availability of parameters per disease

+Epidemic pathogens: contains a list of endemic pathogens and a summary of the availability of parameters per disease

+AMR pathogens: antimicrobial resistance pathogens, contains a list of AMR pathogens and a summary of the availability of parameters per disease

 FOLDERS AND FILES